glossopm/nx-workshop-node/docs/lab5/LAB.md

-# 💻 Lab 5 - Generate a utility lib
+# 💻 Lab 5 - Generate an auth library

 ###### ⏰ Estimated time: 5-10 minutes
 <br />

-Let's fix the ratings!
-They don't look that good and they could benefit from some formatting.

-We will create a shared utility lib where we'll add our formatters and see how to import them in our components afterwards.
+Let's create a library to handle all the authentication logic.
+For this workshop, we'll just export some functions but, in a real app, this is where you'd hook into whatever service is handling your auth or you could write your own logic here.

 <br /><br />

 ## 📚 Learning outcomes: